 The University provides campus housing for single students in fully-furnished bedrooms, self-contained apartment units, and townhomes.
 For students with families, we provide unfurnished townhomes.
 Units meeting the needs of the physically challenged are also available.
 Students directly out of high school and in their first year of study are assigned to the traditional-style units in University Hall and to the apartment-style units in Kainai House.
 The Piikani House, Tsuu T'ina House, and Residence Village (RV) units are assigned to students in their second and subsequent years of study.
-The unfurnished townhomes in Siksika House are generally for married and single students with families.
-In Fall 2013 a new 259 bed apartment style residence will be opening for returning students in their second and subsequent years of study.
+Opening Fall 2013 a new 259 bed apartment style residence complex for returning students.
+The unfurnished townhomes in Siksika House are generally for married, common-law, or single students with families.